improve-ai/swift-ranker/README.md

 ### Dummy Models

-Sometimes you'll need to be able to make immediate decisions without waiting for the model to load.
+Sometimes you'll need to make immediate decisions without waiting for the model to load.
 In this case, use a dummy model.

 ```swift
 tracker = new DecisionTracker(trackUrl)